abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 Follow these steps for a manual installation:

 1. Make sure you have the plugin "The Events Calendar" by Modern Tribe installed and activated.
+Or install it using our quiick install button after activation.
 2. From the dashboard of your site, navigate to Plugins -> Add New.
 3. Select the Upload option and click "Choose File."
 4. A popup message will appear.
 Upload the plugin files from your desktop.